museumcomputernetwork/mcn-2020-git-haiku/index.md

-This snowy morning
+This is the new line
-Is also changed to another
+as I take my darkening path
-from the kiri tree.
+but inside, coffee